shijiale0609/Distance_Protein_Dynamics/README.md

 ```

 ## Data
+Examples of molecular dynamics simulation trajectory data are stored at [1UBQ_WT_Charmm36m_trajectory_1](./1UBQ_WT_Charmm36m_trajectory_1). amber-cpptraj is required to process the trajectory xtc files to get the dist.dat and corr.dat for the SPM graph generations.
+The exact commands of cpptraj are stored in [cpptraj_files](./cpptraj_files/).

-the raw molecular dynamics simulation trajectory data are stored in Github Repositories and Mendeley Data
+The whole raw molecular dynamics simulation trajectory data are stored in Github Repositories and Mendeley Data

 ### Data storage on Github Repositories
 1UBQ_WT_Charmm36m_trajectory_1: https://github.com/shijiale0609/Distance_Protein_Dynamics_Data1